zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 You successfully onboarded your Java application with the API-ML if your service is running and you can access the API documentation.

-## (Optional) Validate discovery of the API service by the Discovery Service
+## (Optional) Validating the discovery of your API service by the Discovery Service
 If your service is not visible in the API Catalog, you can check if your service is discovered by the Discovery Service.

 **Follow these steps:**